mheap/nexmo-developer/_documentation/en/meetings/code-snippets/create-instant-room.md

 }
 ```

 > Your Instant Room has been created.
+Note the ``ID`` if you are going to further configure this room.